 - Conventional Loan

 - First time home buyer assistance (Government Backed Loans)

 - CalHfa (Government Backed Loans)

-Accepting any offer, unless it’s all cash with NO inspections, NO financing, NO appraisals and NO Contingencies has a risk of falling apart. etc It is important that the seller understands all of the types of offer and contingencies so that they can make an informed decision.
+Accepting any offer, unless it’s all cash with NO inspections, NO financing, NO appraisals and NO Contingencies has a risk of falling apart.
+It is important that the seller understands all of the types of offers that include financing contingencies so that they can make an informed decision.
 It is important that the seller understands that every offer with government backed financing is a more volatile and risky type of loan, and there is a 33% chance that the loan may never materialize.
 Sellers wanting a less risk with financing can demand that buyers use conventional loans which typically require up to a 20% downpayment and are a lot less volatile.

 Understanding the Appraisals

-Generally the appraisal is the last hurdle in the financing loop that requires third party scheduling.
-Appraisers like home inspectors need to come out and view the property, take measurements, look at the condition of the house, verify its location, age and square footage.
+Generally the appraisal is the last hurdle in the financing loop.
+Appraisers like home inspectors, need to come out and view the property, take measurements, look at the condition of the house, verify its location, age and square footage.
 They also often perform mini inspections at the lenders bequest validating that all mechanical systems are operational, that all windows have their screens and that all of the safety features required by today’s building codes are present.
 (Smoke and Carbon monoxide detectors are in place.
-Hot water heaters are strapped and that garage doors are operational if blocked or when there is a power outage..
+Hot water heaters are strapped and that garage doors are operational if blocked or when there is a power outage).

-Like many parts of the escrow period this is another time consuming step that can become very frustrating very fast.
-Although appraisals are pretty straight forward there are many times that the appraiser cant find the comparable sales in the neighborhood to value the house at the sale amount.
-When that happens the sellers have a choice: 1) renegotiate the sales price with the buyer, 20 Demand that the buyer come up with the difference in cash or 3) start the sales cycle all over with a new buyer.
+Although appraisals are pretty straight forward there are many times that the appraiser can’t find the comparable sales in the neighborhood to value the house at the sale amount.
+When that happens the sellers have a choice: 1) renegotiate the sales price with the buyer, 2) Demand that the buyer come up with the difference in cash or 3) put the house back on the market and start all over with a new buyer.